 The infographic about IRS tax returns shown above, How Much Goes Unclaimed Every Year, could have displayed the number of individuals and amounts of unclaimed money per state in one large chart, but featuring each one individually makes it much less confusing.

 Occupational Outlook (above) which displays percentages of job openings by both occupation and education level, has a similar presentation.
 But this infographic includes so much information that it was necessarily split it into several different pages.

 However, the rollover functionality is the same across all pages, which makes the information feel like it's all of a piece.
 If you don't have the time or resources to build something quite as robust, you can often supplement with a few well placed animations.

-In a much more simple way, this business guide to intangible assets utilizes scrolling animations to add pizazz to its otherwise mundane charts and graphs - helping to keep the user's attention throughout the page.
+In a much more simple way, this business guide to intangible assets utilises scrolling animations to add pizazz to its otherwise mundane charts and graphs, helping to keep the user's attention throughout the page.

 Another great way to get users to actively participate in the infographic experience is to have clicks or rollovers that offer more information.
 Not only does this encourage the user's sense of curiosity and exploration, it also allows them to skip over minor topics that are not of interest to them, without discouraging them from continuing on with the rest of the infographic.

-Beneath the Thinking Cap, uses intriguingly labeled icons (like "Einstein's Wide Load") to encourage users to read the factoids associated with each area of the brain.
+Beneath the Thinking Cap uses intriguingly labeled icons (like 'Einstein's Wide Load') to encourage users to read the factoids associated with each area of the brain.
 On the more complex end of examples is the SimpliSafe guide to home security (shown above).
-There's a lot more than just clickable links in this journey through the different layers of home defense, but their inclusion makes for a richer learning experience.
+There's a lot more than just clickable links in this journey through the different layers of home defence, but their inclusion makes for a richer learning experience.

 06. User participation is compelling